illinois-ceesd/mirgecom/doc/model/model.rst

-*MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for viscous flows and the :ref:`Euler equations<Euler-eqns>` equations for inviscid flows of reactive fluid mixtures. *MIRGE-Com* supports reactive fluid mixtures with a number of mixture species = $N_s$ on unstructured meshes and discretizes the equations in a Discontinuous-Galerkin setting.
+*MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for viscous flows and the :ref:`Euler equations<Euler-eqns>` equations for inviscid flows of reactive fluid mixtures. *MIRGE-Com* supports reactive fluid mixtures with a number of mixture species = $N_s$ on unstructured meshes and discretizes the equations in a Discontinuous Galerkin setting.

-The formulation presented here is after [Ihme_2014]_ and [Cook_2009]_.
-The basic conservation equations are as
+The formulation presented here follows from [Ihme_2014]_ and [Cook_2009]_.
+The governing equations, written in conservative form, are summarized as follows:
-follows:

 .. math::
     \partial_{t}{\rho} + \partial_{j}{\rho v_j} &= S_\rho \\